Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:converge}}

 The proof of Theorem~\ref{thm:converge} follows a similar trajectory to the convergence proof of relative value iteration (RVI) $Q$-learning presented by Abounadi~\cite{abounadi2001learning}.
-The key difference is that we now need to show the asymptotic stability of the structural update rules~\eqref{eq:primal}-\eqref{eq:dual}.
+The key difference is that we must additionally establish the asymptotic stability of the structural update rules~\eqref{eq:primal}-\eqref{eq:dual}.